jvking/text-games/README.md

 mySimulator.Restart()                        # after the episode ends, restart the game
 ```

+For *Machine of Death*, we also provide a paraphrased action mode.
+You can import MachineOfDeathSimulator and initialize a second simulator with "doParaphrase = True".

 The _name_\_\*Id.pickle in text-games/simulators store the vocabulary of each game. _name_\_\*wordId.pickle means state-side vocabulary, and _name_\_\*actionId.pickle means action-side vocabulary.

 ### References